Velocidex/velociraptor-docs/content/docs/deployment/troubleshooting/_index.md

 One of the first troubleshooting steps described above is to run the client with the `-v` flag to print client logs to the screen.
-This helps to identify transient network issues or idenitify when a client restarted.
+This helps to identify transient network issues or identify when a client restarted.

 Normally however, the client does not write its logs to disk.
 This is